Russell-A/120-amsterdam-MQTT/README.md

 The receiver is designed to be used together with ns3.
 If you want to run sumo alone, change '--num-clients' , '2' to '--num-clients' , '1' in MQTTReceiver.py.

 In order to run receive all messages.
 Run receiver then sender.

+To change maps, change the path in Sender and Receiver.

 ## Details